Doug Gabriel: Florida Tuskers

+Sacramento Mountain Lions

+Gabriel signed with the Sacramento Mountain Lions for the 2010 UFL season but did not play in any games for the team.

+Orlando Predators

+Gabriel was assigned to the Orlando Predators of the Arena Football League on January 18, 2011.
+He caught 12 passes for 104 yards and two touchdowns in 2011.
+He was placed on injured reserve on June 2, 2011.

 Post-playing career

 Gabriel became offensive coordinator at East River High School (Fla.)
 HS in 2013, then became head football coach in September 2014 on an interim basis after the previous head coach resigned under pressure.
 In August 2015, Gabriel denied a rumor that he was leaving East River to take an internship with the Oakland Raiders.